defitech/ReadAloud.rb/README.md

 - Language support: English and French

+## Disclaimer

+This is a first-time project with all of Xcode, Cocoa and MacRuby, so there most likely are bad practices and/or blatant mistakes in the code.

 ## Acknowledgements

 This is a MacRuby port and evolution of the original [ReadAloud](https://github.com/defitech/ReadAloud) tool.